 - 2 tsp paprika

 - 2 tsp chili powder (can adjust for preference)

 Mix all together and cook until done.
 Top with favorite condiments.

-This is my favorite recipe for ground turkey burgers.
+This is my favorite recipe for ground turkey burgers or ground beef.
 Such a quick and easy recipe with so much flavor!
 It is great with or without a bun!

-So which is the victor?
+So which is the better option?
 Ground turkey or ground beef?
 Both have a place at your table when appropriate!

 The best option, unless your choice is for health reasons, may depend on the recipe you are cooking.
 Sometimes the leaner turkey has a bland flavor and can make a huge difference in the outcome.